pantheon-systems/documentation/source/content/guides/decoupled/drupal-backend-starters/08-preview-site.md

 1. Click **Edit** to open the configuration form.

-1. Update the placeholder URL to the desired URL for your preview site, from the example URL `https://example.site/api/preview` replace `example.site` with the URL of your frontend site or use `localhost:3000` for local testing.
+1. Update the placeholder URL to the desired URL for your preview site, from the example URL `https://example.site/api/preview` replace `example.site` with the URL of your Front-End Site or use `localhost:3000` for local testing.

 1. Save your changes.